pydantic/pydantic-settings/docs/index.md

 ## Parsing environment variable values

 For most simple field types (such as `int`, `float`, `str`, etc.), the environment variable value is parsed the same way it would be if passed directly to the initialiser (as a string).

 Complex types like `list`, `set`, `dict`, and sub-models are populated from the environment by treating the environment variable's value as a JSON-encoded string.

-Another way to populate nested complex variables is to configure your model with the `env_nested_delimiter` config setting, then use an env variable with a name pointing to the nested module fields.
+Another way to populate nested complex variables is to configure your model with the `env_nested_delimiter` config setting, then use an environment variable with a name pointing to the nested module fields.
 What it does is simply explodes your variable into nested models or dicts.
 So if you define a variable `FOO__BAR__BAZ=123` it will convert it into `FOO={'BAR': {'BAZ': 123}}` If you have multiple variables with the same structure they will be merged.

-With the following environment variables:
+As an example, given the following environment variables:
 ```bash
 # your environment
 export V0=0